asius09/stylesnap-ai/README.md

 - [x] Work on UI loading states for a smoother experience. _(Done)_
 - [x] Improve the download UI for styled images. _(Done)_
-- [ ] Integrate AI-powered image generation.
+- [x] Integrate AI-powered image generation.
 - [ ] Limit to one free image generation per IP or user (add restriction logic).
 - [ ] Ensure no one can download images for free from inspect tools; test with browser inspect/tools to ensure free image download and preview works as expected.
 - [ ] Ensure image preview is clear and accessible before download.
 - [ ] Show a prompt to re-upload if the uploaded image is missing after reload (local storage handler).
+- [ ] Fix localStorage override bug for uploads and styles.
+- [ ] Fix output image not showing on result.

 ---